 - Slow down.
 When driving, you’re always advised to take the curves slowly.
 Well, it is the same with sewing.
 If you slow down, you will find that sewing curves are easier.

 - And as you come to the deepest part of a curve, reduce your stitch length from 2.5 to 2.0mm.
 Because a shorter stitch length will allow you to stitch with greater accuracy.

-Just remember to increase your stitch length back to 2.5mm after you’ve sewn the curve area.
+Just remember to increase your stitch length back to 2.5mm after you’ve sewn the deep curve area.

 Now, that wasn’t so bad?!

 Practice with Pretty Fabric

 Now, it’s time for things to get real…